-The culture mode can be set for under oil culture or open culture.
-"Under oil" culture mode is used in the culture media has an oil or Paraffin overlay.
-Open culture is used if the culture media does not have any overlay.
+The culture mode can be set for under "oil culture" or "open culture".
+"Under oil" culture mode is used when the culture media has an oil or Paraffin overlay.
+"Open culture" mode is used when the culture media does not have any overlay.